jccuevas/cpp-docs.es-es/docs/mfc/reference/cdockingmanager-class.md

 ### <a name="parameters"></a>Parámetros

 *pAHDockingBar*<br/>
-[in] Un puntero a un panel acoplable.
+de Un puntero a un panel acoplable.

 ##  <a name="setdockingmode"></a>  CDockingManager::SetDockingMode